Riverside Truck Accident Lawyer

 - The shipper or loader of truck cargo

-Truckers, haulers, and lessees often argue over whose insurer should pay a claim.
+Truckers, haulers, and lessees often argue about whose insurer should pay a claim.

 Devices similar to aircraft black boxes are used in the trucking industry.
 These devices record truck speed, speed patterns, break times, and how long the truck has been on the road.
 Inclinometers record information about slope and corner angles.
 A successful truck accident attorney always secures and preserves such data for use as evidence of crash conditions.

-The Federal Motor Carrier Safety Administration (FMCSA), a branch of the U.S. Department of Transportation (USDOT), is charged with collecting and analyzing data involving truck accidents in all 50 states.
-According to a recent report, 3,978 trucks weighing more than 10,000 pounds were involved in fatal crashes in 2014, which is a decrease of 5 percent over the previous year.
-However, this is the first decrease since 2009, when fatal truck accidents rose each year through 2013.
+The Federal Motor Carrier Safety Administration (FMCSA), a branch of the U.S. Department of Transportation (USDOT), collects and analyzes data involving truck accidents and the serious injuries they cause in all 50 states.
+According to a recent report, 3,978 trucks weighing more than 10,000 pounds were involved in fatal crashes, which is a decrease of 5 percent over the previous year.
+However, this is the first decrease in fatal truck accidents in years, and may not a temporary decrease.

 The number of truck accidents resulting in injuries was 88,000 in 2014, which was an increase of 55 percent since 2009.
 In addition, injury crashes involving large trucks rose by 21 percent, and truck accidents resulting only in property damage rose by 31 percent from 2013 to 2014.

-The National Highway Traffic Safety Administration (NHTSA) reports that 98 percent of all semi-truck accidents result in one or more fatalities, and tractor-trailer accidents are responsible for more than $20 billion in damages each year.
+The National Highway Traffic Safety Administration (NHTSA) reports that 98 percent of all semi-truck accidents result in one or more fatalities.
+Also, tractor-trailer accidents are responsible for more than $20 billion in damages each year.

 When it comes to commercial trucks as a larger classification, the average truck accident results in about $59,200 in damage, and 90 percent of these accidents are caused or made worse by human error.

-The types of accidents that can occur with trucks are quite varied and differ from the accidents that automobiles can cause.
-Following are some of the common types of truck accidents:
+The types of accidents that can occur with trucks are quite varied and differ from the accidents caused by passenger cars.
+Here are some of the common types of truck accidents:

 Jackknife – When a tractor-trailer stops suddenly, the trailer can swings out to the side, impacting with other vehicles.